CENDARI/documentation/source/user/atom.rst

 ----------------------------
 **Are users allowed to add descriptions and what kind of descriptions are users being allowed to add?**

-Users which are not logged in ("reseachers") have view-only access to the CENDARI Archival Directory.
+Users which are not logged in (reseachers) have :menuselection:`view-only` access to the CENDARI Archival Directory.
 Users are allowed to add archival descriptions once they have received a DARIAH-account, are authenticated and have been granted contributor's rights, i.e. to read, create, edit archival descriptions.
 Users with contributor's rights are not allowed to delete anything or to create archival institutions.
 Archival descriptions can be added according to the needs of these users while observing the standards of the International Council on Archives.
-If users want to have their archival descriptions being published and thus freely accessible for everybody, they should ask a user with editor rights (usually their mentor) to check for the quality of the descriptions and afterwards change the status of the archival description from 'draft' to 'published'.
+If users want to have their archival descriptions being published and thus freely accessible for everybody, they should ask a user with editor rights (usually their mentor) to check for the quality of the descriptions and afterwards change the status of the archival description from :menuselection:`draft` to :menuselection:`published`.
 If users want archival institutions to be created, they should ask their mentor.

 **What kind of agreements does CENDARI have with Archives and Libraries regarding the sharing of records?**